Hari Aum.

 In the end, therefore, while the twin flame experience can feel intense, confusing and stressful at times, it ultimately leads to spiritual growth over time.
 Thus, these souls can benefit from their experience of encountering each other.
 Their relationship may be one of family or friends (they need not necessarily be of the opposite gender).

-This is quite a peculiar subject and much has been written about it by more knowledgable and experienced authors.
+This is quite a peculiar subject and much has been written about it by more knowledgeable and experienced authors.
 I only came across the subject relatively recently and was mulling over whether or not this fits into the yogic concept of existence.
 It appears that it does.
 The goal of the twin flame journey is the same as the goal of the yogis-- i.e. God-realisation.
 They are apparently meant to focus on working on themselves during their lifetimes and this is their primary duty (regardless of whether or not they have much contact with each other).

 Although I am far from an expert on this subject, based on some of my observations and possibly some experiences, I would say this phenomenon appears to be true.
 Swami Sivananda's disciple, Sivananda Radha, has made some reference to this in one of her books.

-The overall opinion of people who seem knowledgable on this subject is that twin flames, like everybody else, should focus on their own spiritual development.
+The overall opinion of people who seem knowledgeable on this subject is that twin flames, like everybody else, should focus on their own spiritual development.
 Their life experiences may be challenging at times but they are meant to stay focussed on the spiritual goal and upon attaining God realisation.

 Om Namo Narayanaya.